Acknowledgements: Rhonda Gill, Space 2 Place Design Inc., Robert Smithson - Spiral Jetty, Photo credit: Nine Köpfer,

 - Visual Identity Program

 This high-profile project was conceived and developed to showcase sustainable thinking and practices.
 It seemed incumbent that any signage and permanent communications for the passerby should too, echo sustainable thinking and avoid predictable signage outcomes.
-Focussing on the user’s experience provided the means for how to bring content and messaging to the visitor; a signless street – that became a defining component to the space – was introduced.
+Focussing on the user’s experience provided the means for how to bring content and messaging to the visitor and a signless street was introduced.